The Ribera del Duero heritage: a family business.

 Alvaro Comenge “Our farming practices are aimed at promoting and maintaining biodiversity, carefully working the lands on which our vines are based.
 We understand viticulture, and we take care of the vineyard as one more organism in our rich ecosystem, maintaining the natural cover of the soil throughout the cycle and renouncing the use of insecticides, or any other chemical product, in caring for the crop.”

-it an internal effort to understand the land, surroundings, and magic that goes into making a
+an internal effort to understand the land, surroundings, and magic that goes into making a

-robust and beautiful crafted bottle of wine.
+robust and beautifully crafted bottle of wine.
 Jaime Comenge originally founded the company, and while he didn’t have any previous experience within this industry, he was linked through the family.
 Jaime’s father wrote the first treaty about the wine industry in Spain at the beginning of the 20th century.
 Having that information and legacy under the belt of the family business, Bodegas’s reputation is known for its excellent production of natural wines, using incredibly avant-garde techniques gathered from the expertise passed down from generations.
 The most important part of the process for the family is to be respectful of the environment in which it grows its vines by not using any chemical products on the vineyard itself or the winemaking process.
 The motto of Bodega Comenge is:

 ''From the land, it’s a landmark”.
-This means Bodega Comenge tries to respect our as much as possible our surroundings, creating an environment that is good for the vines, for the ecosystem, also for the human sight.
+This means Bodega Comenge tries to respect our as much as possible our surroundings, creating an environment that is good for the vines, for the ecosystem, and also for human sight.

 Alvaro Comenge: ''At Bodegas, you want to taste the natural fermentation of the wine and not be held back by bitter, chemically enhanced after tastes.
 While the grapes contain the flavor, the full brilliance of the fruit comes from the surrounding essence – the soil, the sun, and the passion brought into the process. ''